ForaceAvant/README_Generator/README.md

 ## Contributing

-Please follow the Contributor Covenant when working with this repository.
+Please follow Contributor Covenant when contributing to the repository.

 ## Tests